-Income: An Examination of the Returns for Services Rendered and from Property Owned in the United States; New York, 1915 by Scott Nearing

-Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
+INCOME; AN EXAMINATION OF THE RETURNS FOR SERVICES RENDERED AND FROM PROPERTY OWNED IN THE UNITED STATES Published @ 2017 Trieste Publishing Pty Ltd ISBN 9780649612062 Income; An Examination of the Returns for Services Rendered and from Property Owned in the United States by Scott Nearing Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
 All rights reserved.

-Edited by Trieste Publishing Pty Ltd. Cover @ 2017

-This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser.
+Edited by Trieste Publishing Pty Ltd. Cover @ 2017 This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser. www.triestepublishing.com SCOTT NEARING INCOME; AN EXAMINATION OF THE RETURNS FOR SERVICES RENDERED AND FROM PROPERTY OWNED IN THE UNITED STATES Trieste

-www.triestepublishing.com

-SCOTT NEARING

-INCOME: AN EXAMINATION OF THE RETURNS FOR SERVICES RENDERED AND FROM PROPERTY OWNED IN THE UNITED STATES; NEW YORK, 1915

-INCOME

-THE MACMILLAN COMPANY

-NEW YORK - ROWTON - CEICAGO - DALLAS
+THE MACMILLAN COMPANY NEW YORK - BOSTON - CHICAGO - DALLAS ATLANTA - SAN FRANCISCO

-ATLANYA - RAW SZARCZNOO

-MACMILLAN & CO., LIMITED LAMBON - NORMAY - CALCUTTA MELBOURNE
+MACMILLAN & CO., LINITED LONDON - BOMBAY - CALCUTTA MELBOURNE

 THE MACMILLAN CO.
-OF CANADA, LTD.
+OF CANADA, LTD. TORONTO

 INCOME

 AN EXAMINATION OF THE RETURNS FOR SERVICES RENDERED AND FROM PROPERTY OWNED IN THE UNITED STATES

 BY

-SCOTT NEARING, Pa.D.
+SCOTT NEARING, PH.D.

 WHARTON SCHOOL, UNIVERSITY OF PENNSYLVANIA AUTHOR OF "WAGES IN THE UNITED STATES," "FINANCING THE WAGE EARNER'S FAMILY," "REDUCING THE COST OF LIVING," ETC.

+Nem york

-Xem Tark THE MACMILLAN COMPANY 1915
+THE MACMILLAN COMPANY

+1915

 All rights reserved

+COPVRIGHT, 1915, By THE MACMILLAN COMPANY.

+Set up and electrotyped.
+Published May, 1915.
+Reprinted September, 1915.

+Normood Press : Berwick & Smith Co., Norwood, Mass., U.S.A.

 DEDICATED TO THREE MEN WHO GRASP THE REAL SIGNIFICANCE OF THE CONFLICT BETWEEN SERVICE AND PROPERTY INCOME,-

 JOSEPH E. COHEN, J. A. HOBSON, EDWIN CANNAN.

-PREFACE
+1

-Among all of the basic principles of economic life, none is more vital than this-that every able-bodied adult should have a job; that he should work at the thing for which he is best suited and best fitted; and that he should be paid the full value of what he produces.
+PREFACE Among all of the basic principles of economic life, none is more vital than this-that every able-bodied adult should have a job; that he should work at the thing for which he is best suited and best fitted; and that he should be paid the full value of what he produces.
 Society is built upon the idea that the people who can shall contribute their time and energy to the advancement of those things in which society has an interest.
 Modern economic discussions are being turned toward the conservation of human values.
 Thinking men realize that the wealth of nations rests upon the fiber of the people; that the progress of civilization is built out of service.
 Service is of preëminent importance.
-In the home, in the street, in the shop, in the mine, on the railroad, the greatest single law of life is the law of service-doing for others and sharing with others the burdens and rewards of effort.
+In the home, in the street, in the shop, in the mine, on the railroad, the greatest single law of life is the law of service doing for others and sharing with others the burdens and rewards of effort.
 The work of the world, directed and performed by the hand of man, should have as its final object the greatest service to mankind, or, as Ruskin put it, "the largest number of happy and healthy human beings."
 Above the rights of property there must be placed the rights of humanity.
+The industrial system, like every other social institution, must serve the human race, and serve it efficiently.
+To-day some of the chief questions of eco-